Guidelines for Residential Evictions

 Step 2.)
 Forcible Entry and Detainer

-After waiting for three full days after the service of the Three Day Notice the landlord shall electronically file to obtain the Forcible Entry and Detainer notice forms.
+After waiting for seven full days after the service of the Three Day Notice the landlord shall electronically file to obtain the Forcible Entry and Detainer notice forms with the State of Iowa at www.iowacourts.state.ia.us/efile.
 This notice MUST BE served on the tenant in accordance with the Code of Iowa.
+Any paperwork received from the state must then be served by the Sheriff's Office.

 When the Forcible Entry and Detainer is filed a court date will be given that both the landlord and tenant should attend to present their cases.
 Failure for the landlord to attend this hearing will result in a ruling for the tenant.
 The landlord should be prepared to present all documentation at this hearing, including the proof of service of the Three Day Notice and the Forcible Entry and Detainer and any other lease agreements, returned checks, photos or correspondence that will assist in presentation of their case.

 After hearing the case, the judge will issue a ruling.
-If the ruling is for the landlord an Order of Removal will be issued and the landlord will receive a judgment.
-The landlord needs to print the Writ of Removal from the electronic filing website and present it to the Sheriffs office.
+If the ruling is for the landlord an Order of Removal should be completed and filed with the clerk of court.
+The landlord needs to print the Writ of Removal from the electronic filing website and present it to the Sheriffs office for service.

 When the Writ of Removal arrives at the Sheriff’s Office, the landlord will be contacted by phone to schedule a date for the removal.
 Once the date is selected a notice will be posted by the Sheriff on the rental property advising the tenant of the removal date and time.
 This notice must be posted a minimum of three days prior to the removal date.